pete4abw/jumble/README.md

 This is the Jumble Word Puzzle solver.

-It takes input as a list of letters and will match them against a dictionary file.
+It takes input as a list of letters and will match them against a dictionary file using the aspell library.

 Use this to solve your favorite puzzle.

-A file or symlink "wordlist" must exist to check words.

-## HOWTO Create a wordlist
-For English US variant for example: `aspell -d en_US dump master > wordlist`

-see [Superuser.com thread on aspell list expansion](https://superuser.com/questions/137957/how-to-convert-aspell-dictionary-to-simple-list-of-words) for details on handling affixes, if any.
+8 characters max.

 ## Usage

-`$ jumble scramble`
+`$ jumble ebmarcsl`

 Output:

-> Found word!: line 7918, clambers\
-> Found word!: line 17549, scramble\
-> \
-> Read:         138599 words\
-> Examined:     21388 - 8 letter words\
-> Found word #: 2
+> Solved: sermablc 4483 --> scramble

 ## Build

-`$ gcc [-o name] jumble.c`
+`$ gcc -o jumble -laspell jumble.c`

 Default executable will be `jumble`.\
 *name* can be any other name you choose.